mwakidenis/gmart-supermarket/README.md

 <div><h2><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Red%20Heart.png" width="35" height="35"> Contributors</h2></div>

 We extend our heartfelt gratitude for your invaluable contribution to our project!
-Your efforts play a pivotal role in elevating Ratna-Supermarket to greater heights.
+Your efforts play a pivotal role in elevating G Mart-Supermarket to greater heights.

 <p align="right"><a href="#top"><img src="https://img.shields.io/badge/Move%20to%20top-Blue?style=plastic" alt="Back To Top"></a></p>